-Although Docker works on any computers, it shares the same kernel with Linux distros, making Ubuntu, Fedora and co. its ideal habitat.
+Although Docker works on any computer, it shares the same kernel with Linux distros, making Ubuntu, Fedora, and co. its ideal habitat.

 Docker also runs on Microsoft and Mac machines but it does so by simulating a Linux kernel via the use of a VM.

-I won’t get to the technicality of how docker works because you can find thousand of tutorial about what is it and how it works,
+I won’t get to the technicality of how docker works because you can find thousand of tutorials about what is it and how it works,

-Here is one of the best explanation I have found so far
+Here is one of the best explanations I have found so far

 To make it simple Docker allows you as a web developer or web-ops to easily create and use a transportable environment in which you can deploy your PHP applications.